AndreBaltazar8/ablac/docs/language.md

 than an unchecked cast.
 Native libraries are registered explicitly in the VM and linked explicitly for generated code.

+Export adapters are a separate, manifest-described boundary.
+Their current borrowed `string` input is length-delimited `(const uint8_t*, uint64_t)`, not a C string.
+The adapter validates the pair and copies it into Abla ownership, so the caller retains and may immediately reuse or release its buffer after the call.
+The ABI manifest records `ownership: borrowed` and `calleeAction: copy`.

 ## Compatibility baseline

 The original examples establish the initial compatibility suite: